buraksahin/pong-network-java/README.md

 (*) Only run Test.java (main class).

-	Create a server:
+	*Create a server:

-		> if player wants to start a server: Press [S].
+		> if player wants to create a new server: Press Key [S].

-		> Enter a port number for start the server.
+		> Enter a port number for connection.

 		> Enter a player/user name.

-		> Waiting for client player/user.
+		> Wait client other player/user to start game.

-	Connect a server:
+	*Connect a server:

-		> if player wants to connect a server: Press [C].
+		> if player wants to connect a server: Press Key [C].

-		> Enter server's IP address.
+		> Enter server IP address.

-		> Enter server's Port number.
+		> Enter server Port number.

 		> Enter a player/user name.